-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the III position. - To reduce humidity build up inside the vehicle during cold or warm weather, do not drive or leave the vehicle parked with the air flow selector in the OFF position. - Do not put objects under the front seats that will interfere with the air flow to the rear seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the $\langle \# \rangle$ (defrost) position. - To reduce humidity build up inside the vehicle, do not drive with the airflow selector in the O (OFF) position or with recirculated air engaged. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."